puppetlabs/puppet-docs/source/puppet/4.5/reference/subsystem_catalog_compilation.markdown

 * Any code **outside** any node definition is evaluated.
 Any [resources][] are added to the node's catalog.
 Any [class declarations][] cause classes to be loaded from modules and declared (see Step 3a below).
 * If a matching node definition was found, any code in it is evaluated at [node scope][].
 (This means it may contain [variable assignments][variables] that can override top-scope variables.)
 Any resources are added to the catalog, and any class declarations cause classes to be loaded and declared.

-### Step 3a: Load and Evaluate Classes from Modules
+### Step 3a: Load and evaluate classes from modules

 It's possible for the main manifest to contain [class definitions][], but usually classes are defined elsewhere, in [modules][].